 There are times when your home remedies or precautions don't work and the intervention of an expert is necessary.
 We explain when you should call an expert:

-O If the itching is persistent and no relief is achieved by applying cold compresses, oatmeal baths or other soothing products to the skin
+O If the itching is persistent and no relief is achieved by cold compresses, oatmeal baths or other soothing products on the skin

 O If you notice any signs of infection, you should not delay an appointment with a specialist.
 These include rashes, burning, redness, swelling, soreness and pain in the vulva region